 Particularly notable is that the first study to point out the potential utility of buprenorphine for opioid dependence treatment was conducted at McLean and published by Nancy Mello, PhD, and Jack Mendelson, MD.
 The landmark study, appearing in the journal Science in 1980, laid the foundation for Weiss’s work decades later and exemplifies the best tradition of using translational neuroscience to produce effective treatments in psychiatry.

-Part of the NIDA Clinical Trials Network, Weiss’s trial was the first randomized large-scale clinical trial for the treatment of prescription opioid abuse, involving 10 sites nationwide and more than 600 treatment-seeking outpatients dependent on prescription opioids who were either taking more than prescribed or using them illicitly.
-Each participant received Suboxone—a combination of buprenorphine, which alleviates opioid withdrawal and craving, and naloxone, which prevents abuse if the drug is not taken orally as prescribed.
+Part of the NIDA Clinical Trials Network, Weiss’s trial was the first randomized large-scale clinical trial for the treatment of prescription opioid misuse, involving 10 sites nationwide and more than 600 treatment-seeking outpatients dependent on prescription opioids who were either taking more than prescribed or using them illicitly.
+Each participant received Suboxone—a combination of buprenorphine, which alleviates opioid withdrawal and craving, and naloxone, which prevents misuse if the drug is not taken orally as prescribed.
 In conjunction with standard medical management, physicians evaluated treatment effectiveness and recommended abstinence and self-help participation.
 Fifty percent of study participants also received additional intensive addiction counseling.

 According to Weiss, 49% of patients experienced substantial decline in their opioid use while taking a 12-week course of Suboxone.
 However, once the medication was discontinued, patients had an extremely high rate of relapse.
 Monitored in four-week increments, individuals showed an increasing rate of relapse the longer they remained off Suboxone.